 History of Bwindi Impenetrable National Park

 In 1932, two blocks of the Bwindi Impenetrable National Park were designated as Crown Forest Reserves.
 The northern block was designated as the "Kayonza Crown Forest Reserve", and the southern block designated as the "Kasatora Crown Forest Reserve".
-These reserves had a combined area of 207 square kilometers.
+These reserves had a combined area of 207 square kilometres.
 In 1942, the two Crown Forest Reserves were combined and enlarged, and renamed the Impenetrable Central Crown Forest.
-This new protected area covered an area of 298 square kilometers and was under the joint control of the Ugandan government's game and forest departments.
+This new protected area covered an area of 298 square kilometres and was under the joint control of the Ugandan government's game and forest departments.

 In 1964, the reserve was designated as an animal sanctuary in order to provide extra protection to its mountain gorillas and renamed the Impenetrable Central Forest Reserve.
-In 1966, two other forest reserves became part of the main reserve, increasing its area to almost 321 square kilometers.
+In 1966, two other forest reserves became part of the main reserve, increasing its area to almost 321 square kilometres.
 The park continued to be managed as both a game sanctuary and forest reserve.

 In 1991, Impenetrable Central Forest Reserve along with Mgahinga Gorilla Reserve and Rwenzori Mountains Reserve was designated as a national park and renamed Bwindi Impenetrable National Park.
 It covered an area of 330.8 square kilometers.
 The national park was declared in part to protect a range of species within it, most notably the mountain gorilla.